truenas/middleware/docs/userguide/index.rst

 mechanism which links data that resides outside of the jail as a storage area within the jail.

 To add storage, click the "Add Storage" button for a highlighted jail's entry.
-This screen can also be accessed by expanding the jail's name in the tree view and clicking Storage → Add Storage, shown in Figure 13.2d.
+This screen can also be accessed by expanding the jail's name in the tree view and clicking :menuselection:`Storage --> Add Storage`, shown in Figure 13.2d.

 Browse to the "Source" and "Destination", where: